 While it’s difficult to grasp the complexity of these past events, author Mary Beth Norton does an excellent job in her novel In The Devil’s Snare.
 This is a book pre-law students may find interesting to read to learn about previous laws before learning how to defend contemporary ones!

-This list of the 11 best books to read before law school will not only cover interesting reads, but also novels that will help you succeed in law school and your legal career!
+This list of the 11 best books to read before law school will cover not only interesting reads but also novels that will help you succeed in law school and your legal career!

 Here are our top picks to read before law school.